sama1mansn/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

    ```

 ## CallBack Handling
-BSC dApps, i.e. smart contracts on BSC, are allowed to implement their own logic to handle ACK and FAIL_ACK packages.
+dApps on EVM-compatible chains, i.e. smart contracts on BSC, are allowed to implement their own logic to handle ACK and FAIL_ACK packages.
 The smart contracts can register callback functions to handle the ACK packages.
 To avoid consuming too much gas in callbacks, a gas limitation estimation should be done by the smart contracts that register
 the callbacks.

-Errors and failures can occur during cross-chain communication.
-BSC dApps can handle these by retrying the package with
+Errors and failures can occur during cross-chain communication. dApps on EVM-compatible chains can handle these by retrying the package with
 a higher gas limit, skipping the package to tolerate failure, or upgrading their contract to handle corner cases.

 The following are the interfaces for dapps to handle failures: